 3. Sign a T183 (more Greek lingo meaning “submit via efile for me”)

-4. That’s it.
+That’s it.
 You’re done.
 No more steps to follow.
 You can relax and wait 2 weeks before your pockets are potentially filled with mega-bucks.
 Easy, right?
 It’s the easiest.

-BUT… What if you haven’t filed 2016 yet?
-Or 2015?
-Or 2014, 13, 12, 11, 10….
+BUT… What if you haven’t filed 2020, 2019 or 2018 yet?
+2017?
+Or 2016?
+Or any other year….
 We can help.
-Give us a shout and we will give you a hand.
+Give us a shout and we will get you caught up.